-Welcome to make your master/bachelor-project at Theoretical Chemistry
+Welcome to make your master/bachelor-project at Computational Chemistry

 Several experienced research group leaders can supervise your project, on master level or bachelor level You can click on the name of a supervisor in the list below, to get to each supervisor’s web-page where you can for example read a short comment about what the research group is working with, read a recent publication from that group and get the email address to each supervisor.
-You can contact supervisors directly via email to decide on a personalmeeting.
+Please contact supervisors directly via email to decide on a personal meeting.

 List of supervisors for research projects

 Jan Forsman: classical density functional theory, simulations, colloidal dispersions, supercapacitors, many-body interactions

 Erik Hedegård: Quantum mechanics, metalenzymes, biofuel, relativistic/multiconfigurational methods

 Mikael Lund: computer modelling of (bio)molecules; aqueous solutions; and natural waters; ion-specific effects; scientific software development; analysis of experimental data, e.g. SAXS.